18F/cv_faq/_content/protect-yourself/has-anyone-in-the-US-been-infected.md

 ---
-title: What are the rates of infection in the United States?
+title: Has anyone in the US been infected?
 category: protect-yourself
 layout: post
 date: March 21, 2020